 Guided walking tour of Dunster

-On this fascinating and entertaining 1.5-2 hour walking tour, our guide Jackie will share the hidden histories of Dunster village and its residents, past and more recent.
-The tour stops at the major sites including the Yarn Market, Dovecote, St George’s Church, the working watermill and Gallox Bridge.
-There’ll be plenty of opportunities to stop for photos and enjoy some of the most beautiful views of countryside and coastline that surrounds the village.
+On this fascinating and entertaining 1.5-2 hour walking tour, your guide Jackie will share the hidden histories of Dunster village and its residents, past and more recent.
+The tour takes in the major sites including the Yarn Market, Dovecote, St George’s Church, the working watermill and the eye-catching Gallox Bridge.
+There’ll be plenty of opportunities to stop for photos and enjoy some of the most beautiful views of the countryside and coastline that surrounds the village.
 Walkers of all ages and abilities are welcome – Jackie has an ‘I Spy’ for younger children, and well-behaved dogs on a lead can come too!
-Tours go twice a day every Tuesday.
+Tours timings are customised to each party so we recommend you contact Jackie early to arrange yours.
 Please dress for the weather, and be prepared for cobbles and some gentle inclines on this wander through Dunster’s history.

 For more information, search ‘Exmoor Village Walks’ on Facebook and Instagram.
 To book, please contact Jackie direct on 07789 767710 or email email@example.com and say you are staying at Exmoor Character Cottages.
 You can also listen to Jackie talk with Lucy on episode 13 of our podcast.